How can we be more productive when our work tools slow us down?

 A staggering 70% of the respondents found the volume of communications they had to manage was challenging.
 No surprise then that 56% of workers said that having to constantly search for content across different apps was disruptive and 46% reported that switching between apps made their workflows chaotic.
 Almost a third (31%) said that app switching causes them to get distracted and lose their train of thought.

 So what’s the answer to the disruption of app overload?

-Clearly employees need a better way of working and organisations must provide this to help maintain a focused, less chaotic and less stressful workflow for their teams.
+Clearly, employees need a better way of working and organizations must provide this to help maintain a focused, less chaotic and less stressful workflow for their teams.

-It appears that we must turn the cause of the problem into the solution by using technology to provide a centralised platform for employees to manage their work and communications in.
+It appears that we must turn the cause of the problem into the solution by using technology to provide a centralized platform for employees to manage their work and communications in.

 This doesn’t mean current tools all need to be replaced with one tool.
-Instead workers just need a way to minimise their apps and make the necessary ones work better together.
+Instead, workers just need a way to minimize their apps and make the necessary ones work better together.
 With this approach, teams and customers can also focus on working better together and avoid the distractions and pitfalls of app overload.